 He wasn’t, in fact, even Boston’s preferred selection.

-In those days, certain members of the media were allowed to sit in on draft rooms, and in 1983, I was there in the thick of things with the Sox in their war room.
+In those days, certain members of the media were allowed to sit in on draft rooms, and in 1983, I was there in the thick of things in the Sox war room.

 The pitcher they coveted was a slight righthander from the University of Michigan named Rich Stoll, selected by the Montreal Expos three slots earlier at 16; prompting a draft prep book and briefcase tossed in angst against the wall.

-Clyde won 18 games in his career; remembered as “the cautionary tale” in MLB annals to not rush players to the big leagues too soon.
+Clyde won 18 games in his career; mostly remembered now as a “cautionary tale” in MLB annals to not rush players to the big leagues too soon.

 Stoll never made the majors; and appeared with the Expos in the spring training of 1995 as a replacement player.